-The Cyber Foundations I curriculum meets Perkins IV requirements of high-skill, high-wage, and/or high-demand occupations by introducing students to and preparing students for occupations.
-It also offers students a program of study including secondary, postsecondary, and IHL courses that will prepare them for occupations in these fields.
-Additionally, the Cyber Foundations curriculum is integrated with the Common Core State Standards (CCSS) and the 2018 Mississippi College- and Career-Readiness Standards for Computer Science.
-Lastly, the Cyber Foundations curriculum focuses on ongoing and meaningful professional development for teachers as well as relationships with industry.
+The Cyber Foundations II curriculum meets Perkins IV requirements of high-skill, high-wage, and/or high-demand occupations by introducing students to and preparing students for occupations.
+It also offers students a program of study including secondary, postsecondary, and Institution of Higher Learning courses that will prepare them for occupations in these fields.
+Additionally, the cyber foundations curriculum is integrated with the Mississippi College and Career Readiness Standards.
+Lastly, the cyber foundations curriculum focuses on ongoing and meaningful professional development for teachers, as well as relationships with industry.